-3 building Various building prototypes are used in the schemes from general office sizes and are based ldings may and has the least develops the site to the maximum amount of open extent feasible prototypes to provide a graphical representation on how these bui on local buildings and provide guidance on building footprint parking counts.
+3 building Various building prototypes are used in the schemes from general office sizes and are based ldings may prototypes to provide a graphical representation on how these bui on local buildings and provide guidance on building footprint parking counts.
 Architectural renderings have been developed for buildings to industrial/warehouse facilities.
-These prototypes space the site but develops more of the site than northeast corner of open space in the maintains some fit the overall look and feel of the study area.
-Scheme A all of the open area in the primarily on the southern portion of the site (below site and development is northern portion of the the PGE easement)
+These prototypes fit the overall look and feel of the study area.